top of page

 Build it and they will come?
 You bet!

-It's important to point out at this stage that you don't need acreage to care for native bees.
+You don't need a large garden or acreage to care for native bees.
 No matter what size garden you have - from a small courtyard to farm - you have the opportunity to provide the bees needs in your patch and create a healthier mini ecosystem.

-We purchased our 5 acres in 2005 as paddocks with mature trees.
-After owner building an eco home we began to garden in 2009 and our intention from the very beginning was to bring this land back to functioning as a diverse, healthy ecosystem that nourishes and sustains the life of all endemic fauna.
+We purchased our 5 acres in 2005 as paddocks with a perimeter of mature trees.
+After owner building an eco home we began to garden in 2009 and our intention from the very beginning was to bring this land back to a diverse, healthy ecosystem that nourishes and sustains the life of all endemic fauna.
 Initially we noticed the influx of birds, lizards, frogs and honeybees.
-And it was early 2012 that we discovered the native bees in our patch.
+And it was early 2012 that we discovered the native bees.
+We have now identified over 30 different species of native bees.

 The Bees Needs